Location: Barrie, Ontario

-- Examine contractor bids and monitor progress of the work, recommending payment upon satisfactory completion as described by program and MNO-IPS requirements, policies, procedures and standards and other authorities having jurisdiction.
+- Examining contractor bids and monitoring the progress of the work, recommending payment upon satisfactory completion as described by our various programa and MNO-IPS requirements, policies, procedures and standards and other authorities having jurisdiction.

 - Responsible for all aspects of maintenance support and any other duties assigned by the Manager.

-- Issuing Work Orders, Purchase Orders and Change Orders and handling routine daily maintenance calls on behalf of Issues purchase orders up to $999.00 before taxes, to initiate work in PMR.
+- Issuing Work Orders, Purchase Orders and Change Orders and handling routine daily maintenance calls.
+Issues purchase orders up to $999.00 before taxes, to initiate work in PMR.